Dr. Jerkyl's Hide: Plot

 Chester then encourages Alfie to continue with his pursuit of the cat.
 Sylvester hides inside a footlocker, only to be spotted by Alfie.
-Alfie coaxes Sylvester to come out, only to be confronted by the cat's monster form again; leaving him completely scratched and falling apart into pieces literally once he comes out of the room.
-As the monster cat makes his way in, Alfie runs in fear while Chester has his back turned, but has no idea that the monster cat suddenly reverts to normal.
+Alfie coaxes Sylvester to come out, only to be confronted by him in his Hyde form again, leaving him completely scratched and falling apart into pieces literally once he comes out of the room.
+As Sylvester makes his way in, Alfie runs in fear while Chester has his back turned, but has no idea that Sylvester suddenly reverts to normal.
 When Sylvester tries to scare Chester away, he gets beaten and thrown away by Chester.
 Then, Chester forces Alfie at gunpoint to come back inside and confront the cat again before locking the door.

-As Alfie panics, begging Chester to let him out and not leave him in here, Sylvester escapes through the window.
-Relieved that he is gone, Alfie takes advantage of this by faking a fight to fool Chester, while throwing and smashing glass vessels while declaring that he's fooled around with Sylvester long enough and that getting on his knees is not going to save him.
+As Alfie panics, begging Chester to let him out, Sylvester escapes through the window.
+Relieved that the cat is gone, Alfie takes advantage of this by faking a fight to fool Chester, while throwing and smashing glass vessels.
 Then, Alfie throws the formula-bearing bottle, which breaks, showering drops onto a fly.
-The formula takes effect almost at once, creating a monster fly who proceeds to thrash Alfie and throw him out of the place.
-When both dogs see the monster fly, it slams the door shut in disgust at Alfie's cowardice.
+The formula takes effect almost at once, creating a hideous fly monster who proceeds to thrash Alfie and throw him out of the place.
+When both dogs see the monster, it slams the door shut in disgust at Alfie's cowardice.
 Chester slaps Alfie out of shame and calls him "yellow."
 The next day, Chester and Alfie are walking down the street with Chester wearing Alfie's former hat as Alfie constantly asks Chester what he wants them to do today, which earns him a slap in the face.
 Alfie breaks the fourth wall by telling the audience how brave and strong Chester is as his own hero.